ramenbox/ramenbox/README.md

 ### Hi there I'm ramenbox 👋

-- 🌱 I’m currently learning React and backend magic!
+- 🌱 I’m currently learning React and some backend magic!
 - 📫 How to reach me: taku@duck.com